kdj309/Linkedin-clone/README.md

 LinkedIn-Clone

-Developed Linkedin-web clone using React-js and firebase.
+Linkedin-web clone developed using React-js and firebase.

 Basic primary features are added like

 1.Authentication.